Pavel Axelrod: Early life and revolutionary beginnings

-Pavel Axelrod was born Pinchas Boruch (Пи́нхус Бо́рух) on 25 August 1850 in a village near the town of Pochep, in the Chernigov Governorate of the Russian Empire.
+Pavel Axelrod was born Pinchus Boruch (Пи́нхус Бо́рух) on 25 August 1850 in a village near the town of Pochep, in the Chernigov Governorate of the Russian Empire.
 He was the son of a poor, illiterate Jewish innkeeper.
 The family lived in poverty, frequently moving, and for a time resided in a poorhouse in Shklov run by the local Jewish community.
 Axelrod's formal education began in an unusual way: to meet a government quota for Jewish students in state schools, the Jewish community of Shklov selected him and a few other poor children to be enrolled, providing them with food and clothing.

 Displaying exceptional persistence and intellectual curiosity, Axelrod went on to study at the gymnasium in Mogilev, enduring great hardship to pursue his education.
 During his time there, he was introduced to the works of Russian and Western European thinkers, lost his religious faith, and developed a reformist zeal.
-He became a proponent of the Jewish Enlightenment, aiming to introduce Russian culture to Jewish youth and combat traditionalism.
+He became a proponent of the Jewish Enlightenment, aiming to introduce Russian culture to Jewish youth and to combat traditionalism.
 In 1871, after a personal crisis and influenced by the writings of Ferdinand Lassalle and the German novelist Karl Gutzkow, he decided to dedicate his life to social revolution.

 Axelrod became active in the revolutionary circles of Kiev, where he worked as a propagandist among the city's artisans.
 He initially embraced the anarchist ideas of Mikhail Bakunin, which were popular among radicals in the 1870s.
 Bakuninism's call for immediate, destructive action against the state appealed to his romantic idealism and desire for self-sacrifice more than the gradualist approach of the other major populist theorist, Pyotr Lavrov.
 However, unlike many of his fellow populists, Axelrod never felt the need to shed a lonely intellectual identity to "fuse" with the masses; having risen from the working people, he felt a "filial duty" to help them achieve emancipation from ignorance and servitude through their own independent initiative (samodeyatelnost).
 In September 1874, facing increasing police repression, he emigrated from Russia and settled in Berlin.